Henry J. Kaiser High School (Hawaii)

-Henry J. Kaiser High School is a WASC-accredited, four-year public high school located in the U.S. state of Hawaii in the East Honolulu community of Hawaii Kai.
+Henry J. Kaiser High School is a four-year public high school located in Hawaiʻi in the East Honolulu community of Hawaiʻi Kai.
+It is accredited by the Western Association of Schools and Colleges (WASC).

 Basic information

-Named after industrialist and philanthropist Henry J. Kaiser (who founded the Honolulu community of Hawaii Kai), the school opened its doors in 1971, four years after Henry J. Kaiser's death.
+Named after industrialist and philanthropist Henry J. Kaiser (who founded the Honolulu community of Hawaiʻi Kai), the school opened its doors in 1971, four years after Henry J. Kaiser's death.
 Although enrollment has fluctuated throughout the years along with changing community demographics, the school currently serves approximately 1,100 students in grades 9–12.
 The school's mascot is the Cougar and the school colors are blue and gold.

 The Kaiser complex, to which Kaiser High belongs, also includes ʻĀina Haina Elementary, Hahaʻione Elementary, Kamiloiki Elementary, Koko Head Elementary, and Niu Valley Middle School.

 With a graduation rate of 88.0% in 2013, the majority of students successfully complete high school; however, a noticeable percentage of the student body failed to do so.
 Compared to the Hawaii Department Of Education district, Henry J Kaiser High School has achieved a higher graduation rate by about 6%.
 Moreover, relative to the Hawaii average graduation rate, this school is ahead by 6%.

-In the 2000 U.S. Census the U.S. Census Bureau defined Kaiser High as being in the urban Honolulu census-designated place.
-For the 2010 U.S. Census the bureau created a new census-designated place, East Honolulu.
+In the 2000 U.S. census the U.S. Census Bureau defined Kaiser High as being in the urban Honolulu census-designated place.
+For the 2010 U.S. census the bureau created a new census-designated place, East Honolulu.

 Campus

-Kaiser is situated in Hawaii Kai, a small upper-middle class suburban community in East Honolulu on the island of Oʻahu.
+Kaiser is situated in Hawaiʻi Kai, a small upper-middle class suburban community in East Honolulu on the island of Oʻahu.
 The open-air campus, built on a series of hills has six multi-story classroom buildings.
 Additional buildings include a number of trailers, an office, library, cafeteria, gymnasium, track, football/soccer field, baseball/softball field, tennis courts, and swimming pool.
 The driveway leading up to the school is lined with large palm trees, a distinctive feature of the campus.
 Koko Crater, a dormant volcano, rises up near its east side and is featured on its seal.

 Curriculum

-The school's curriculum emphasizes college preparation and incorporates the Hawaii Content and Performance Standards as well as national content standards.
+The school's curriculum emphasizes college preparation and incorporates the Hawaiʻi Content and Performance Standards as well as national content standards.